jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 ```

 Typography styles are another great candidate for building up with composition.
-By using a base typographic component, you can help ensure consistency and keep your styling DRY in a component-based architecture.
+By using a base typographic component, you can help ensure consistency and keep your styling DRY.

 ```js
 import React from 'react'